-Encourage imaginative with a fun set of Easter Writing prompts!
+Encourage imagination with a fun set of Easter writing prompts!

 Teach Perspective with Fun Easter Writing Prompts!

 Spring has sprung, and Easter is on its way!
-What better way to celebrate than to bring a bit of Easter fun into your classroom?
+What better way to celebrate than to bring some Easter fun into your classroom?
 Get your students excited and engaged with some egg-cellent writing prompts that will have them hopping with joy!
-So why not add some springtime cheer to your lessons and let your students unleash their imaginations with some fun and festive writing prompts?
+So why not add springtime cheer to your lessons and let your students unleash their imaginations with fun and festive writing prompts?
 Hop to it, and let’s make this Easter one to remember!

 With these narrative perspective writing prompts, there are endless possibilities for egg-citing writing activities that will have your students eager to put pen to paper.

 We’ve differentiated these for you!
-You will find two versions of each prompt in your download, one using primary lines and the other using standard lines for older students.
+You will find two versions of each prompt in your download: primary lines and standard lines for older students.

 How Does Changing the Perspective of a Story Encourage Writing?